 Though almost unknown outside the state of Utah, the House Range is one of the most spectacular mountain ranges in the USA.
 The west side of the range is one continuous escarpment and vertical cliffs line the entire west side of the range.
 As far as ranges in the USA go, the only escarpment that come close to the House Range is the eastern side of the Sierra Nevada.

-Swasey Peak may be reached by travelling the Tule Valley road north from old Highway 50, which branches west from Utah Highway 6-50 10 miles west of Delta.
+Swasey Peak may be reached by travelling the Tule Valley road north from old Highway 50, which branches west from Utah Highway 6-50 about 10 miles west of Delta.
 Alternatively, from Highway 6 about 10 miles northeast of Delta, the Topaz Mountain road turns west; follow road signs to Sand Pass, which is at the northern tip of Swasey Mountain.
 Gravel and dirt roads parallel the range on either side, providing access to the ridges and canyons.

 All mileages are zeroed from the intersection of 6 and 50 in Delta.
 From the intersection of US highway 6 and 50 in Delta head west towards Hinckley mile 6.5.
 Continue of the aforementioned highway to mile 32.4.
 Turn right onto the dirt road at the sign "Long Ridge Reservoir 7 miles", "Death Canyon 21 miles".
 This gravel road heads off in northerly direction towards Swasey Peak.
 You will reach the reservoir at mile 39.0 while negotiating some sharp turns; continue to mile 40.8 to the intersection with Notch Peak Loop road, intersecting from the left or west.